-- 10.5.2.1.
 Unit members may use up to two (2) days per school year of accumulated sick leave for personal business.
 These days may be used at the unit member's discretion.
 Normally, forty-eight (48) hours advance notice shall be required and such leave may not be used the day prior to or after a holiday or school recess period.
-Such leave shall not be used to participate in any concerted activities. - 10.5.2.2.
-Use of personal business absence will adversely affect an employee's eligibility for attendance incentive compensation.
-(See Section 10.2.)
+Such leave shall not be used to participate in any concerted activities.

-10.5.3.
+10.4.3.
 One-month Absence (Unpaid)